 Recreation and Relaxation

-Relaxation isn’t relegated to just the rooms; the pool area includes hot tubs and pools -- both indoor and out -- spacious and easily accessible.
+At Okemo, family relaxation isn’t relegated to just the rooms; the pool area includes hot tubs and pools — both indoor and out — spacious and easily accessible.

 Other amenities include a state of the art gym at the adjoining Spring House and massages for aching post-ski muscles, an arcade room for kids, ski-check so you don’t have to lug your skis to your room, and shuttle service to the Okemo base lodge.
-But with rentals, lift tickets, and the Coleman Brook Express lift all on-site, getting to the main lodge isn’t a necessity.
+But with rentals, lift tickets, and the Coleman Brook Express lift all on-site, getting to the main lodge isn’t a necessity for most visitors.

 One of the most notable improvements since my last visit is Okemo’s expanded dining options across the mountain.
 As with any mountain resort, lunch spots should be ample and easy to reach off several trails.
 At Okemo, that includes several places to grab a quick bite and a warm drink at the main base lodge, at Jackson Gore’s Roundhouse, and at Summit Lodge, right off the Sunburst Six, Okemo’s newest and most impressive high-speed chairlift.